TheRishitGupta/DeclutterForFirefox/readme.md

-**Declutter – Chrome Tab Cleaner**
+**Declutter – Firefox Tab Cleaner**

-Declutter is a lightweight Chrome extension that helps keep your browser clean by closing unnecessary tabs on press of a button such as the Chrome new tab page and Google homepage.
+Declutter is a lightweight Firefox extension that helps keep your browser clean by closing unnecessary tabs on press of a button such as the Firefox new tab page and Google homepage.
 It works via a popup button or a keyboard shortcut and is designed to be safe, simple, and user-controlled.

 **Features (Current Version 1.0.2)**

--Closes new chrome tab pages
+-Closes new Firefox tab pages

 -Closes Google homepage tabs (google.com, google.co.in)